AngMaher/PP4-Where-Next/README.md

 - [random](https://www.w3schools.com/python/ref_random_random.asp) - Python Module used to generate random numbers for raffle
 - [tabulate](https://www.statology.org/create-table-in-python/) - Used to create the table to print the data from the player worksheet
 - [colorama](https://pypi.org/project/colorama/) - Used to colour the text in terminal output.
+- [canva](https://www.canva.com/) - Usedto create the two images on the about page.

 [Back to top &uarr;](#contents)